rjwthree/Martingale/README.md

 ## Results

 The outcome with no betting ceiling is straightforward.
+Given a starting bet 's' and probability of winning 'p', the average gain per hand in the long run is s*p.

+The script sets s to $10 and p to .48, so the average win per hand is $4.80.